-Back in May, lifelong Southie resident Katie Donovan and her 8 year-old son Andrew was hit by a car in the crosswalk at Farragut Road and Broadway.
+Back in May, lifelong Southie resident Katie Donovan and her 8 year-old son Andrew were hit by a car in the crosswalk at Farragut Road and Broadway.
 Katie has had two surgeries and spent fourteen days in the hospital.
 Her entire summer has been spent in a wheelchair with a broken leg, shoulder and elbow.
 Katie was one of the organizers of the Drive Like You Live Here street slow down protest on Thursday afternoon.
 Katie was the first person to speak during the Question and Answer portion of the South Boston Traffic Safety Meeting on Thursday night.
 Here are her powerful words:

 My name is Katie Donovan and I have been a resident of South Boston for all of my 44 years.